Faraday's ice pail experiment: Multiple concentric containers

 In his original 1844 paper, Faraday also investigated the effect of using several conducting containers one inside the other.
 He found that the induction effect works through multiple containers the same way it does through one container.
 He used four pails, each supported on a nonconductive pad inside the next.
 If a charge is lowered into the innermost pail, an exactly equal induced charge will appear on the outside of the outer pail.
 The charge on the outside of each pail induces an equal charge on the next.
-If one of the pails is grounded, the charge on all the pails outside it goes to zero.
+If one of the pails is grounded, the charge on all the pails outside goes to zero.